Browwniass/MyBlog/README.md

 # MyBlog
-A simple god for training skills
+A simple blog created for the purpose of training skills